rememberSoftwares/yacana/README.md

 #### Description

 GroupSolve uses the common Task class.
 This means that Tools are also available while agents are chatting.
 However, tools work the same way as described in the tool section @todo URL.
-Meaning that the Task's prompt will only be used to trigger the prompt but will not be used to act don't result of the tool.
+Meaning that the Task's prompt will only be used to trigger the tool but will not be used to act upon its result.
 You need the other agent for that.
 This is an important concept because it means that the task's prompt will not be part of the conversation but the tool output will.
-Meaning that your tools must always return some computable knowledge that will be used by the second agent!
+This means that your tools must always return some computable knowledge that will be used by the second agent!

 #### Tool use in GroupSolve

-Let's play a new game, without tools first:
+Let's play a new game, **first without tools**:
 * The first agent will think of a number.
 The second agent will try to guess it based on indications like "higher" or "lower" given by the first agent.
 * The conversation ends when the second agent finds the correct number and wins the game!